stephenajulu/ajulusthoughts1/content/post/tor-proxychains-and-vpns.md

 +++
 Hey guys!
 How are you doing?
 I am back with another post.

 Today i want to debunk, and explain how Tor and Proxy chains work.
 What they are.
-And how to truly become anonymous.
+And how to truly become anonymous

 **Anonymity** is an interesting protective weapon, whether inside or outside the computer network.
 In this post I’ll introduce two basic tips on this topic using **Tor** and **Proxychains**, so come on!